metosin/reitit/doc/ring/compiling_middleware.md

                      (handler request #(respond (coerce-response coercers request %)) raise)))))))}))
 ```

-The `:gen` -version has 50% less code, is easier to reason about and is 2-4x faster on basic perf tests.
+The `:gen` -version has 50% less code, is easier to reason about and is twice as faster on basic perf tests.